 If a student subsequently becomes eligible for another CSM scholarship, the student will receive the scholarship worth the highest dollar amount.
 Scholarship awards may impact other need-based awards.
 Please contact our office if you have additional questions.

 Per federal regulation, students who are awarded outside, private or community scholarships must notify the Financial Aid Office as soon as possible.
 We can follow-up with the donor and be sure they have all the information they need to get the scholarship funds to us as soon as possible.

 We are required to treat outside scholarships as an additional resource.
 If you have received need-based aid (grants, subsidized loan and/or work study) as part of your financial aid award, it may be reduced by your outside scholarship.
 Other aid may also be adjusted as necessary.

-The Financial Aid Office has an Outside Scholarship Coordinator who communicates with your donor to ensure payment is received.
-The coordinator also updates the Student Resources Trailhead tab with the latest scholarship opportunities on a regular basis (Trailhead → Student → Financial Aid Office→ Scholarship Announcements).
+The Financial Aid Office updates the Student Resources link in Trailhead with the latest scholarship opportunities on a regular basis (Trailhead → Student → Financial Aid Office→ Scholarship Announcements).
 In addition, you can find information and links to scholarship search sites on the Outside Scholarship page.

 Disbursement of Funds